 Our young soloists are residents at the Music Chapel throughout the year.
-In 2019–20, we will welcome 74 artists of 25 different nationalities.
 This residency enables them to grow in a comfortable, musical environment.
 We provide studios for students so that they can reside at the Music Chapel and work in an ideal environment.

 de Launoit Wing